larryluo1212/flutter_inappwebview_fork/README.md

 iOS-specific methods can be called using the `InAppWebViewController.ios` attribute.

+* `hasOnlySecureContent`: A Boolean value indicating whether all resources on the page have been loaded over securely encrypted connections.
 * `reloadFromOrigin`: Reloads the current page, performing end-to-end revalidation using cache-validating conditionals if possible.

 ##### About the JavaScript handler